 Director Allied Health

 BAppSC (Occupational Therapy), Cert IV (Education and Training), MHM

 Jacqueline is responsible for the LHD wide leadership and professional governance of the allied health workforce.
 She supports the strategic and operational effectiveness of WSLHD by working with the LHD Executive to build workforce capacity and deliver safe and sustainable clinical allied health services through the implementation of contemporary, evidenced based and multidisciplinary models of care.

 Joining WSLHD in September 2018, Jacqueline comes to the WSLHD Director Allied Health role with significant experience in state wide policy, workforce development, education and training specific to the 23 allied health professions employed by NSW Health.
 Jacqueline previously held the role of Principal Allied Health Advisor at the NSW Ministry of Health and established the now Allied Health Portfolio of the Health Education and Training Institute.

 Jacqueline is passionate about the delivery of value based health care by allied health professionals and is committed to improving the health of people living in WSLHD through integrated research, education and clinical practice.

 Director Redevelopment and Infrastructure

-Anthony (Tony) Gulliver commenced as the Director of Redevelopment and Infrastructure on 30 January 2019.
-Tony joins WSLHD with a wealth of experience and demonstrated history of working in the government and private sectors in the successful delivery of major property projects in Australia with Dexus and Barangaroo Delivery Authority.
+Tony commenced as the Director of Redevelopment and Infrastructure in January 2019.
+He joins WSLHD with a wealth of experience and demonstrated history of working in the government and private sectors in the successful delivery of major property projects in Australia with Dexus and Barangaroo Delivery Authority.